 How to air-layer your Philodendron “Imperial Red”

-Keep a 6” transparent plastic bag, some sphagnum moss and a few twisty ties ready.
+Keep a 6” transparent plastic bag, sphagnum moss, and twisty ties ready.

 - Punch a few small holes at the bottom of your plastic bag and put a fistful of wet sphagnum moss at the bottom.